anamitkovic/RPSLSGame/README.md

    This will start:
    - The API service (`rpslsgame-api`) on port 8081
    - The PostgreSQL database (`rpslsgame-db`) on port 5433
-   - The database will be automatically updated via the entrypoint.

 3. Apply Database Migrations
    Since the database is empty, you need to apply migrations manually inside the API container: